 “Some animals like to be social, but there is a limit.
 Congregating can give them advantages in finding a mate, but it provides a fertile focal point for predation.”

-The fish appear to be attracted to warmer water, which is about 2 degrees Celsius warmer than the surrounding seafloor, which is a cold 0 degrees Celsius, Purser said.
+The fish appear to be attracted to warmer water, which is regarding 2 degrees Celsius warmer than the surrounding seafloor, which is a cold 0 degrees Celsius, Purser said.
 (Sea water freezes at a temperature lower than fresh water).

-One of the questions the researchers want to answer is how long adult fish monitor their eggs, experts suspect it could be months, and whether it is the male or the female who watches.
+One of the questions the researchers want to answer is how long adult fish monitor their eggs, experts suspect it might be months, and whether it is the male or the female who watches.

 “It appears that the reproductive behavior of most, if not all, ice fish revolves around the courtship of females by males by building a good nest,” says the fish expert by email.
 Icemaker H. William Detrich, Emeritus Professor of Biochemistry and Marine Biology at Northeastern University.
 Detrich was not part of the investigation.